igordejanovic/parglare/docs/pglr.md

 !!! tip

-    Since the GSS can be quite large and complex for larger inputs the advice is to use a minimal input that will exibit the intended behaviour for a visualization to be usable.
+    Since the GSS can be quite large and complex for larger inputs the advice is to use a minimal input that will exhibit the intended behavior for a visualization to be usable.